gnzlbg/static_vector/README.md

 ## <a id="STORAGE"></a>4.1 Storage/Memory Layout

 The container models `ContiguousContainer`.
-The elements of the vector are contiguously stored and properly aligned within the vector object itself, but the exact location is unspecified:
+The elements of the vector are contiguously stored and properly aligned within the vector object itself.
+The exact location of the contiguous elements within the vector is not specified:

 ```c++
 fixed_capacity_vector<int, 3> a = {1, 2, 3};